nancyruizu/nancyruizu.github.io/_pages/cv.md

   * Cornell University, Ithaca, NY.
   * Currently investigating the role of cerebral blood flow (CBF) deficits in the APP/PS1 mouse model of Alzheimer’s disease (AD) through in vivo multiphoton imaging.
   * Supervisor: Chris Schaffer, PhD.

+* Summer 2022: Consultant
+  * Genentech, San Francisco, CA.
+  * I'm continuing the work from the past summer in understanding the prognostic utility of tau PET and white matter hyperintensities for cognitive decline in mild and prodromal AD patients.
+In addition, I'm preparing a poster showcasing this work for the 2022 Alzheimer's Association International Conference in San Diego, CA.
+  * Supervisor: Edmond Teng, MD, PhD.

 * Summer 2021: Clinical Science Intern
   * Genentech, San Francisco, CA.